New Patient Cases Produced for PACES 2020

 Filming a PACES 2020 Exam Format Case

-As you will know, MRCP(UK) have recently reconfigured the format of the MRCP 2 PACES exam.
 We’re filming 52 brand new cases which will be released in time for you to prepare for the first round of the new exams (now anticipated in 2022).

 These new cases will ensure that you have access to videos for all 5 stations which will closely reflect the new exam format.